LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 ## API Reference

-The API Reference provides detailed information about each endpoint, grouped by functionality for easier navigation.
-Each endpoint includes supported HTTP methods, required and optional query parameters, request and response formats, and example payloads to help you integrate efficiently.
+The API Reference provides detailed information about each endpoint, grouped by functionality.
+Each endpoint includes supported HTTP methods, query parameters, request and response formats, and example payloads.

 ## Endpoints by Function